The Top 10 Wheelchair Accessible Cities of the US

 - Age of the City (older cities are harder to renovate)

-The Top 10 Wheelchair Accessible Cities, as ranked by the Christopher and Dana Reeve Foundation, are as follows:
+The Top 10 Wheelchair Accessible Cities, as ranked by the Christopher and Dana Reeve Foundation:

 Home to a new Citibus bus system specifically designed to be accessible to full-sized wheelchairs and a consistently warm climate score big for wheelchair users here.